Skip to main content

 2-11.
 Span of Control

-b.
-The Army standard for span of control for a Level 4 A/OPC will not be more than 250 total accounts to one Level 4 A/OPC.
-This number includes both BO and CH accounts.
+e.
+The Army standard for span of control for a Level 4 A/OPC is 250 BO and CH accounts per Level 4 A/OPC.
+This total includes both the BO and CH accounts added together.
 Span of control updates are deemed necessary due to changing program dynamics and increased oversight burdens placed on GPC oversight personnel over time.
-As the micro-purchase threshold has increased multiple times over the years, additional oversight has been required as the average dollar value and the types and complexity of the GPC supplies and services being purchased has increased.
-A/OPCs and other GPC oversight officials have also been required to fulfill additional duties related to statutory and regulatory DoD Charge Card Guidebook, FAR, and DFARS requirements, including complying with Fiscal Year (FY) 2019 NDAA Section 889(a)(1) requirements.
-These dynamics warranted a reduction in the number of GPC accounts an A/OPC is authorized to oversee, and the flexibility for Component Program Managers to deviate from updated span of control ratios when sufficient compensating controls are in place.
+As the micro-purchase threshold has increased multiple times over the years, additional oversight has been required by GPC personnel as the average dollar value and the types and complexity of the GPC supplies and services being purchased has increased.

 1) 8–10 card accounts.
 Routed through the Level 4 A/OPC to the CCO.